narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 **Implementation Details:**

 1. Validates `planId` is not `free` and has a configured `STRIPE_PRICE_*` env var.
+2. Checks if user already has an active Stripe subscription (`stripeSubscriptionId` is not null and status is `active` or `past_due`).
+3. If an active subscription exists, short-circuits and returns a Billing Portal URL instead of creating a new Checkout Session.
-2. Creates or retrieves a Stripe Customer for the authenticated user.
+4. Creates or retrieves a Stripe Customer for the authenticated user.
-3. Stores the `stripeCustomerId` in the `Subscription` table for future lookups.
+5. Stores the `stripeCustomerId` in the `Subscription` table for future lookups.
-4. Creates a Stripe Checkout Session with metadata (`userId`, `planId`) for webhook correlation.
+6. Creates a Stripe Checkout Session with metadata (`userId`, `planId`) for webhook correlation.
-5. Returns the session URL for frontend redirect.
+7. Returns the session URL for frontend redirect.

 **Files Modified:**